BLOG

 $ git commit -m "Start at zero"

-there will come a point in time when we need to get the changes from add-2 onto the master branch.
+there will come a point in time that we need to get the changes from add-2 on to the master branch.

 $ git log —all